samyak0101/sprints-agile-devops-app/DEMO.md

 Once loaded, you should be able to interact with the app normally.
 Enjoy!

-**update: I'm unable to get the taskboard and SP working properly.
-Docker networking is somewhat still a weaakness of mine.
-Fixes coming soon**

 ### Additional docker commands

 To stop all containers: docker-compose down --rmi all (this will also remove all images, remove the --rmi flag to only remove containers for faster restarts).